 Many foods contain sugar, but while there are natural sources of sugar in fruits, vegetables, and honey, typical snacks like cookies and chips have sugar too.
 Consuming high amounts of processed sugar can be damaging since they leave a sticky residue on your teeth that even saliva can’t wash away.

-Brushing, flossing, mouthwash, or dental cleanings are ways to get rid of the residue.
+Brushing, flossing, mouthwash, or dental cleanings eliminate the residue.
 Frequent snacking on foods high in sugar can increase your exposure to the dissolving effects of the acid, leading to tooth decay.

 Harmful Effects Of Sugar On Your Teeth